Long Island City: Developments and buildings

 The Queensbridge Houses, a public-housing complex, comprises over 3,000 units, making it the largest such complex in North America.

+Since 2005, part of the neighborhood has been maintained by the LIC Partnership as part of the Long Island City Business Improvement District.
+Initially, the business improvement district comprised 84 properties on either side of Queens Plaza.
+The BID was expanded in 2017 to cover several other major roads in Long Island City.
+The LIC Partnership requested in 2022 that the BID's size and budget be doubled, and the BID was again expanded in 2024.

 Companies

 Eagle Electric, now known as Cooper Wiring Devices, was one of the last major factories in the area, before it moved to China; Plant No. 7, which was the largest of their factories and housed their corporate offices, is being converted to residential luxury lofts.

 Long Island City is currently home to the largest fortune cookie factory in the United States, owned by Wonton Foods and producing four million fortune cookies a day.
 Lucky numbers included on fortunes in the company's cookies led to 110 people across the United States winning $100,000 each in a May 2005 drawing for Powerball.

 The Brooks Brothers tie manufacturing factory, which employs 122 people and produces more than 1.5 million ties per year, has operated in Long Island City since 1999.

-Long Island City is the new home of independent film studio Troma.
+Other companies headquartered in Long Island City include independent film studio Troma and Standard Motor Products.

 In spring 2010, JetBlue Airways announced it was moving its headquarters from Forest Hills to Long Island City, also incorporating the jobs from its Darien, Connecticut, office.
 The airline, which operates its largest hub at JFK Airport, also operates from LaGuardia Airport, and made the Brewster Building in Queens Plaza its home.
 The airline moved there around mid-2012.

 In November 2018, news media claimed that Amazon.com was in final talks with the government of New York State to construct one of two campuses for its proposed Amazon HQ2 at Queens West in Long Island City.
-The other campus would be located at National Landing in Crystal City, Arlington, Virginia.
+The other campus would be located at National Landing in Crystal City, Virginia.
 Both campuses would have 25,000 workers.
 The selection was confirmed by Amazon on November 13, 2018.
 On February 14, 2019, Amazon announced it was pulling out, citing unexpected opposition from local lawmakers and unions.